 See the general admission criteria for one of our doctoral programmes here.

-- Specific assessment criteria of the doctoral programme
+- Specific admission criteria of the doctoral programme

 - Complementary training

 Depending on the subjects that students admitted to the doctoral programme have studied during their bachelor's and master's degrees, the Academic Committee will decide which bridging courses students must complete, up to a maximum of 24 credits from the bachelor's or master's degrees offered by the participating universities, with basic content in: - Mathematics differential equations, mathematical methods, numerical methods.

 - Energy: combustion, heat transfer, energy sources, environmental impact.

 Other specific subjects to be determined by the Academic Committee